neutralinojs/neutralinojs.github.io/docs/api/app.md

 ```

 ## app.open(OpenActionOptions)
-This method opens a URL with the default web browser.
+Opens a URL with the default web browser.

 :::tip
 If your application is running the default web browser, this method will open a new tab.